EEG brain activity

 EEGs are safe and painless.
 Sometimes seizures are intentionally triggered in people with epilepsy during the test, but appropriate medical care is provided if needed.

 How you prepare

 Food and medications

 - Wash your hair the night before or the day of the test, but don't use conditioners, hair creams, sprays or styling gels.
 Hair products can make it harder for the sticky patches that hold the electrodes to adhere to your scalp.

-- If you're supposed to sleep during your EEG test, your doctor might ask you to sleep less or avoid sleep the night before your test.
+- If you're supposed to sleep during your EEG, your health care provider might ask you to sleep less or avoid sleep the night before your EEG.